ajLapid718/YahooFantasyBasketballScript/Benching_Procedure/README.md

 Enter your password: ********
 Confirm your password: ********
 Enter the name of your team: Balling on a Budget
-Enter the name of your opponent's team: Milk and Cereal
 ```

 ## Expected Output